CI/CD pipelines (FREE)

 Pipelines can be complex structures with many sequential and parallel jobs.

 To make it easier to understand the flow of a pipeline, GitLab has pipeline graphs for viewing pipelines and their statuses.

-Pipeline graphs can be displayed in two different ways, depending on the page you access the graph from.
+Pipeline graphs can be displayed as a large graph or a miniature representation, depending on the page you access the graph from.

 GitLab capitalizes the stages' names in the pipeline graphs.

 Visualization improvements introduced in GitLab 13.11.